-203 Feather House, (610) 330-5082 studentlife.lafayette.edu/staff/
+203 Feather House, 610-330-5082 campuslife.lafayette.edu/meet-the-staff/

-The vice president for Campus Life/dean of students provides leadership for the Division of Campus Life.
-The Division of Campus Life advances the purpose of the College by shaping a challenging and supportive learning environment in which all students are invited to deepen their understanding of themselves and the world.
+The Division of Campus Life, led by the vice president for Campus Life, advances the purpose of the College by shaping a challenging and supportive learning environment in which all students are invited to deepen their understanding of themselves and the world.
 Programs and services extend the College's academic mission beyond the classroom by providing opportunities through which students can participate in a broad range of human endeavors.
 Offices within the division foster in students a sense of social and civic responsibility, ethical conduct, and an appreciation of diversity and cultural richness.
+The vice president supervises the dean of students, director of Athletics, director of Public Safety, and director of the Health Center.